smokefreefv/smokefreefv.github.io/index.md

 Cigarette smokers can chew nicotine gum or use nicotine patches.
 Cannabis smokers can consume edibles.

 **Is this fair to people who bought units expecting that they would be able to smoke?**
 Smoking in perpetuity in and around one's home was never guaranteed.
 Cultural norms have changed.
-We tolerate smoking in a lot fewer places than we used to, which most people regard as an improvement.
+We tolerate smoking in far fewer places than we used to, which most people regard as an improvement.
 People can now expect smoke-free air at a mall or restaurant.
 The same should be true in our homes, patios and balconies.

 **Has any other local condo association implemented a ban like this?**
-Yes, including several in Arlington.
+Yes, including several in Arlington and Alexandria.
 None have yet done so in Fairlington.

 **How would we handle enforcement?**
 Enforcement practices would be spelled out in a smoking policy which would formalize the smoking ban.
 We are learning about enforcement practices from local condo associations who have already banned smoking.
 By their accounts, their efforts have been successful.